-- (a) Five year pre- tax cash flow projections, based upon management approved budgets and growth rates covering a one year period, with the subsequent periods based upon management expectations of growth excluding the impact of possible future acquisitions, business improvement capital expenditure and restructuring.
-Initial sales (following the approval by the FDA allowing the sale of Technegas generators and PAS units in the US) is forecasted to commence in 2015 with significant growth forecasted for 2016 and subsequent years. - (b) The discount factor used was 7.2% in 2011 (2010: 7.2%). - (c) The Directors have concluded that the recoverable amount of the FDA development costs and other intangibles exceed their carrying value. - (d) In December 2011, the Company received approval from the US FDA to commence Phase III Clinical trials for Technegas indicating that the design of the Phase III development program and clinical trial for Technegas is suitable to support regulatory approval for the United States. - (e) The FDA clinical trials are expected to cost US\$3.7 million over the next 3 years.
+- (a) Five year pre-tax cash flow projections, based upon management approved budgets and growth rates covering a one year period, with the subsequent periods based upon management expectations of growth excluding the impact of possible future acquisitions, business improvement capital expenditure and restructuring. - (b) The discount factor used was 7.3% in 2012 (2011: 7.2%). - (c) The Directors have concluded that the recoverable amount of the FDA development costs and other intangibles exceed their carrying value. - (d) In December 2011, the Company received approval from the US FDA to commence Phase III Clinical trials for Technegas indicating that the design of the Phase III development program and clinical trial for Technegas is suitable to support regulatory approval for the United States. - (e) The FDA clinical trials are expected to cost US\$3.48million over the next 2 years.